 There are two sides to a coin.
 And there is always another perspective to every story we come across.
-Sometimes, we are so caught up in what we think is the correct version of the “truth” that we neglect to consider what the other party is thinking, or whether there is new information that sheds light on something and makes one reconsider what we think we already know.
+Sometimes, we are so caught up in what we think is the correct version of the “truth” that we neglect to consider what the other party is thinking, or whether there is new information that sheds light on something and makes us reconsider what we think we already know.
 The good Japanese workplace dramas do that, without judgment as far as possible.

 Shiranakute Ii Koto was not a drama I’d set out wanting to watch, but all things considered, I’m glad I did.
 The premise, which is about Makabe Kate (Yoshitaka Yuriko) realising that her real father may be the Hollywood actor Keanu Reeves, is a bit of a red herring as Reeves is rarely mentioned after the first episode.
 It does spur Kate to find out the identity of her real father – mass murderer Notoa Toru (Kobayashi Kaoru), now released from prison after a 30-year stint – but I actually consider this to be the subplot as the drama focuses on much more beyond that.